ucsd-cse11-s20/DI08-Lists-and-Generics-22-05-2020/ProblemSheet.md

 type `T` corresponds to `TextTweet` in both parameters.

-### Generic Intefaces and Classes
+### Generic Interfaces and Classes
 Java also allows us to define generic interfaces and classes.
 To define these, we again use the `<>` notation, but write it in front of the name of the interface or class instead.
-Like with methods, this allows us to use that type parameter as a type name in the body of the class/interface defition:
+Like with methods, this allows us to use that type parameter as a type name in the body of the class/interface definition:

 ```java
 interface Checker<T> {